A rich, luscious Ponche de Ron Recipe (Rum Eggnog) with all the taste of Dominican rum, and the spirit of Christmas.

-Ponche de ron (Rum eggnog) is a rich, creamy drink that to Dominicans is associated with Christmas and New year.
-The spiced, chilled eggnog must not lack in your own Christmas’ Eve dinner table.
+Ponche de Ron (Rum eggnog) is a rich, creamy drink that to Dominicans is associated with Christmas and New year.
+This spiced, chilled eggnog must not be absent from your own Christmas Eve dinner table.

-With a thick, smooth texture, cold to the touch and the warm taste of rum, it’s like a dessert that you can drink, and one of the most popular traditional Dominican beverages.
+With a thick, smooth texture, chilled, and the warm taste of rum, it's like a dessert that you can drink, and one of the most popular traditional Dominican beverages.

 We suggest you prepare some extra and give it to friends and family.
-Just use your crafty superpowers for some fancy presentation and they will make the perfect present.
-They’ll loooove it.
+Just use your crafty superpowers for some fancy presentation and it will make the perfect present.
+They'll loooove it.

 - 10 cups of evaporated milk

 - A pinch of ground nutmeg

 - ¾ cup of white rum